 * If you have a pickup, send its signal only to the monitor speakers, and send the mic signal only to the house speakers.
 Here's how: In your mixer's pickup channel, turn up the monitor send and turn down the fader.
 In your mixer's mic channel, turn down the monitor send and turn up the fader.
 The audience will hear the natural acoustic sound of your mic, and you will hear the pickup in your floor monitors, with no feedback.

 * Monitor speakers are the main source of feedback.
 Sometimes it helps to aim your instrument a little away from the monitor speaker, and don’t turn up the monitors too much.Maybe you can use in-ear monitors instead.
 The Behringer MA400 headphone amp is a one-person solution.

 * If your instrument is facing a wall, sound reflections off that wall can get into the mic and cause feedback.
 Usually you’ll get less feedback when you play into an open space rather than a small room.

-* Ask the sound tech to turn on, in their mixer, a highpass filter (low-cut filter) around 75 Hz to 200 Hz.
+* Ask the sound tech to turn on, in their mixer, a highpass filter (low-cut filter) around 75 Hz (for guitar, cello, banjo, bass) or 200 Hz (for fiddle and mandolin).
 That will prevent feedback at very low frequencies without affecting the sound of your instrument.